 Money causes stress… do you know why?

-I believe money issues are the number one worry of Britons.
+I believe money issues are the number one worry of expats.
 Why is money such a major source of stress?
 Experts say there are multiple reasons.
 One is the way money is viewed in society.
 For many people, wealth equates to success.
 Those who face money issues or are dealing with debt may feel insufficient or even worthless because they have few assets to show for their work.

 Money also causes stress because of the ancillary consequences that can come from financial issues.
 Many people who are stressed turn to unhealthy habits.
 In the Guardian survey, 21 percent of respondents said they turn to alcohol to cope with financial stress.
 Thirteen percent said they start smoking.
 While those habits may lead to a temporary escape, they often contribute to more long-term stress.